Kentucky Colonel History

 The first Governor of the Commonwealth was Col. Isaac Shelby formerly of North Carolina that returned to Kentucky after the American Revolution in 1783 to settle down near Boonesborough on land he acquired as a surveyor working with the Transylvania Company years earlier.
 In 1784 he became active in local community service, talked about separation of the Kentucky District from Virginia and in 1792 was selected by the other colonels and secessionists as the first Governor of the Commonwealth of Kentucky.
 Colonel Shelby was elected unanimously to that post by the electors on May 17, 1791.
 He took office on June 4, 1792, the day the state was admitted to the Union.
 Though not actively partisan, he identified with the Democratic-Republicans.
 Much of his term was devoted to establishing basic laws, military divisions and a tax structure.
 Under the new constitution, the voters chose electors who then elected the governor and members of the Kentucky Senate.

 In 1799 colonels began to lose their power under common law when the Second Constitution was adopted giving new powers to the governor.
-In addition to appointing judges, the governor was given the power to appoint a number of local offices including sheriffs, coroners, and justices of the peace.
+In addition to appointing judges, the governor was given the power to appoint a number of local offices including sheriffs, coroners, and justices of the peace

 For the many years that followed, colonels continued in their roles as county authorities they were involved in organizing voting places, establishing courts, serving in public office and remained the most prominent major landowners in the state.
 Now that Kentucky had a Legislature, Capitol, and a Governor (nearly all of whom were originally colonels) upon a new codified laws developing in the third Kentucky Constitution in 1850 the elected position of County Judge was created to replace the position of Justice of the Peace.
 The county judge presided over certain county courts, most notably the court of claims, the forerunner of the fiscal court.